dart-lang/site-www/src/_guides/language/language-tour_migrated.md

 ```

 {{site.alert.warning}}
-  Arguments to the superclass constructor do not have access to `this`.
+  Arguments to the superclass constructor don't have access to `this`.
 For
   example, arguments can call static methods but not instance methods.
 {{site.alert.end}}